Lloyds names HSBC's Charlie Nunn as chief executive

-LONDON (Reuters) - Britain’s biggest domestic lender Lloyds Banking Group said on Monday it had picked Charlie Nunn, currently head of wealth and personal banking at rival HSBC, to become its next chief executive.
+LONDON (Reuters) - Britain’s biggest domestic lender Lloyds Banking Group has named Charlie Nunn, currently head of wealth and personal banking at rival HSBC, as its next chief executive.

 Nunn will replace long-standing Lloyds boss Antonio Horta-Osorio who said in July he would step down next year after a decade at the helm.

-Nunn joins at a critical time and will be charged with steering Lloyds, seen as a bellwether for the wider economy, through the fallout from the COVID-19 pandemic and an era of rock-bottom central bank interest rates.
+Nunn will be charged with steering Lloyds, seen as a bellwether for Britain’s economy, through the fallout from the COVID-19 pandemic and an era of rock-bottom central bank interest rates.

 Despite taking hefty provisions against potential loan losses this year, analysts say Lloyds, like its rivals, faces further pain as government support for jobs and businesses is withdrawn next year.

+“It does mean that Lloyds will be without a CEO as they start a critical 2021 where a fundamental shift in strategy is clearly necessary to address the markedly lower revenue given the unexpectedly low interest rate environment,” analysts at KBW said in a note.

+Lloyds said CFO William Chalmers would become acting CEO if Horta-Osorio left the bank before Nunn joins.

-Nunn, a former McKinsey consultant who joined HSBC in 2011, was only appointed to his current role earlier this year following a management reshuffle by CEO Noel Quinn.
+Nunn, a former McKinsey and Accenture consultant, who joined HSBC in 2011, was appointed to his current role earlier this year following a management reshuffle by CEO Noel Quinn.

+Nunn, 49, grew up near Southampton in Southern England and is married with four children.

+At HSBC, colleagues said he was known for his structured approach and for a focus on upgrading digital capabilities.
+He emerged in February as one of the winners of HSBC’s latest executive reshuffle, taking over the bank’s newly combined wealth and personal banking divisions.

 His pension has been set at 15% of his salary.